aocoronel/neostow-rs/README.md

 # The declarative GNU stow

+> [!WARNING]
+> This repository has been moved to Codeberg.
+Find it at [aocoronel/neostow-rs](https://codeberg.org/aocoronel/neostow-rs).

 `neostow` is a tool that streamline the process to manage symlinks like GNU `stow`, but using a `neostow` file, instead.
 It allows more flexible symlink management, enabling the creation of symlinks from a relative source to anywhere on your computer.

 This declarative nature allows to easily make reproducible and granular symlinking, unlike `stow`.
 However, this project does not aims to fully replace it, but to give a declarative feature missing from it.